Here today with my updated Napa/Sonoma guide! If you’re planning a trip to wine country: spoiler alert–you will never want to leave!

 Okay, stick with me.
 A bit of a story here.

-So, we stayed at the Meritage (again, part of the package so we didn’t choose it ourselves or look that much into it ahead of time other than a quick glance on google).
+So, our first time visiting, we stayed at the Meritage (again, part of the package so we didn’t choose it ourselves or look that much into it ahead of time other than a quick glance on google).
 I was debating sharing the name of the hotel at all (I really don’t like publicly talking poorly about any business!) in the end I thought it was best to share as I know many readers here look for similar things as we do when it comes to hotel experiences AND it does have good reviews on google, so I wanted to be able to save any of you from potential disappointment.
-(This is why I am starting to use Out of Office more and more because the Google reviews were quite misleading.)
+OR maybe it’s exactly what you’re looking for!?
+Everyone is different!

 Here’s the short of it: it was not our style and we would not stay there again, but it was FINE.
 It was clean, it was a convenient location, it’s lovely that they have their own vineyard in the back of the hotel.
 However, we typically prefer a small boutique hotel experience and this hotel was by contrast a huge sprawling corporate-feeling complex.
 It also is in need of some updating.
 It is very family/kids-oriented and would be a great place to stay with kids.
 (Although I personally would not choose Napa as a vacation destination with kids–but to each their own!)
 I would say it feels like a very big all-inclusive resort that is not all inclusive.